Find the Leak · Fix the Weakness · Rebuild the Revenue

 Twelve months later, we re-run the audit.
 If the leak hasn’t closed, sixty percent of the original fee is credited back.

-Every corporate engagement built on a Vault audit carries the same re-audit clause: at the 12-month mark, Vault returns and re-runs the diagnostic.
-If the headline leak has not measurably narrowed against the baseline, 60% of the original audit fee is credited back, payment 50/50.
-We hold the price even if it costs the deal.
+Every corporate audit carries the same promise: twelve months on, we come back and measure again.
+If the main leak has not clearly narrowed, 60% of the audit fee is credited back.
+Payment is 50/50.
 The clause holds us to the standard we sell.

 The First Move